 Skip to main content

-Photographer Julia Gunther and writer-filmmaker Nick Schönfeld examine the daily life rhythms on Tristan da Cunha, the most isolated inhabited island, highlighting its unique infrastructure.
+Strategic angle: Photographer Julia Gunther and writer-filmmaker Nick Schönfeld chronicle the rhythms of daily life on Tristan da Cunha, the world's most remote inhabited island.

 Tristan da Cunha, known as the world's most remote inhabited island, presents a unique case study in infrastructure and community resilience.